Mohammad-Mardini/JINAbase/README.md

 # JINAbase

 JINAbase is a database for metal-poor stars originally hosted on a webapp at [jinabase.pythonanywhere.com](jinabase.pythonanywhere.com).
-This

 :one: updates
 -------------